 Join us to celebrate

 Rajeev had lost one of his best friends to breast cancer.
 He does everything he can to promote awareness to getting screened per guidelines ( American Cancer Society ).
 He models and helps fundraise for Lucia’s Angels annual reconstructive bra event.

 Rajeev says this year 250k women will be diagnosed with Breast Cancer.
 For many women, physical changes after breast surgery can make them feel less comfortable with their bodies.

+There are 70 million refugees in the world today, out of which 40 million people are internally displaced people.
+The vast majority of refugees are from Syria and Afghanistan.
 The sea route between Turkey and Lesvos island Greece is 6 miles and is the easiest way for refugees to enter Europe.
-It is 20 minutes boat ride.
+It is roughly a 20 minutes to 3 hours boat ride depending on which vessel is used.
 Almost a million people have entered Europe this way.
 The journey has its risks.
 Many refugees have acute medical problems during the boat ride when they arrive in Lesvos.

-3. Mothers are often alone in their efforts to support our Zika babies.
+Mosquitos are the most dangerous animals in the world.
+The CDC says 3.6 billion people are at risk for mosquito borne disease.
+Mothers are often alone in their efforts to support their Zika babies.
 When life becomes more challenging with Zika babies, husbands frequently abandon them.
-They have to stop working as looking after the babies can be a 25 hour day job.
+They have to stop working as looking after the babies can feel like a 24 hour day job.
 They undergo whats called a Caregiver syndrome.
 Depression is universal in these mothers, yet none of them get proper psychological care.